We believe that peer support is essential after a loss, and provide it through storytelling.

 Since 2020, Teenage Grief Sucks (TGS) has been a platform of hope and support for anyone who knows teenage grief personally or professionally.
 TGS is created and run by

-, who lost her dad and stepmom while she was in high school.
+, who lost her dad and bonus mom while she was in high school.

 Suggest a topic